LBargie/LBargie/README.md

 Hi, I’m @LBargie

-I was previously a senior laboratory scientist before making the jump to a data-centred role.
-I now work in the wonderful area of data engineering.
+I used to be a laboratory scientist.
+Now I'm a Data Engineer.

 My day job is to largely code in Python but I started my data science journey by teaching myself how to use R for data analysis and I still like to code in R when I get the chance.